Discovery of the Brain’s Lymphatic System

-Nothing can be concluded prior to more research on how these systems interact with each other.
+Nothing can be concluded before more research on how these systems interact with each other.

 Implications of the discovery

 Reich and his group hope these results provide newer and deeper insights into numerous neurological disorders.
-NINDS director Dr. Walter J. Koroshetz believes that this new revelation could hugely alter the way we think the brain and the immune system interact.
+NINDS Director Dr. Walter J. Koroshetz believes that this new revelation could hugely alter how we think the brain and the immune system interact.

 Treatment of brain disorders